aCinal/Ball-on-a-plate-control-system/README.md

 # Ball-on-a-plate control system

-Control application for a 2-DoF ball-on-a-plate system.
+Control application for a 2-DoF ball-on-a-plate system

 ## Problem statement and target system